eli-rosee/Team5-Software-Engineering/README.md

      - Install Virtual Box if you haven't already
      - Download a Debian amd64 .iso from the Debian webiste
      - Create a new virtual machine in Virtual Box and install Debian

-  2. Enable pip for Python Package installations and management
-     - sudo apt update
-     - sudo apt install python3-pip -y
-     - pip3 --version (check for correct installation)

-  3. Create a virtual environment
-     - python3 -m venv venv
-     - source venv/bin/activate

-  4. Install required libraries
+  2. Install required libraries
-     - pip install PyQt6
+     - sudo apt install python3-pyqt6
-     - pip install keyboard
+     - sudo apt install python3-pynput
-     - pip install pynup
+     - sudo apt install qtwayland6

-  5. Running the application
+  4. Running the application
      - python3 main.py